Anti-Romani sentiment: Hungary

-On 23 February 2009, a Romani man and his five-year-old son were shot dead in Tatárszentgyörgy village southeast of Budapest as they were fleeing their burning house which was set alight by a petrol bomb.
+On 23 February 2009, a Romani man and his five-year-old son were shot dead in Tatárszentgyörgy village southeast of Budapest as they were fleeing their burning house, which was set alight by a petrol bomb.
 The dead man's two other children suffered serious burns.
 Suspects were arrested and were on trial as of 2011.

 In 2012, Viktória Mohácsi, 2004–2009 Hungarian Member of European Parliament of Romani ethnicity, asked for asylum in Canada after previously requesting police protection at home from serious threats she was receiving from hate groups.

 Italy

 In 2007 and 2008, following the rape and subsequent murder of a woman in Rome at the hands of a young man from a local Romani encampment, the Italian government started a crackdown on illegal Roma and Sinti campsites in the country.

 In May 2008, Romani camps in Naples were attacked and set on fire by local residents.
 In July 2008, a high court in Italy overthrew the conviction of defendants who had publicly demanded the expulsion of Romanis from Verona in 2001 and reportedly ruled that "it is acceptable to discriminate against Roma on the grounds that they are thieves".
-One of those freed was Flavio Tosi, Verona's mayor and an official of the anti-immigrant Lega Nord.
+One of those freed was Flavio Tosi, Verona's mayor and an official of the anti-immigrant political party Lega Nord.
 The decision came during a "nationwide clampdown" on Romanis by Italian prime minister Silvio Berlusconi.
 The previous week, Berlusconi's interior minister Roberto Maroni had declared that all Romanis in Italy, including children, would be fingerprinted.

-In 2011, the development of a National Inclusion Strategy for Rom, Sinti and Camminanti under the supervision of European Commission has defined the presence of Romani camps as an unacceptable condition.
-As already underlined by many international organizations, the prevalent positioning of the RSC communities in the c.d "nomad camps" fuels segregation and hinders every process of social integration / inclusion; but even where other more stable housing modalities have been found, forms of ghettoization and self-segregation are found, which hinder the process of integration / social inclusion.
+In 2011, the development of a National Inclusion Strategy for Rom, Sinti and Camminanti under the supervision of the European Commission has defined the presence of Romani camps as an unacceptable condition.
+As already underlined by many international organizations, the prevalent positioning of the RSC communities in the c.d "nomad camps" fuels segregation and hinders every process of social integration/inclusion; but even where other, more stable housing modalities have been found, forms of ghettoization and self-segregation are found, which hinder the process of integration / social inclusion.